Home » Weed biosecurity » High priority weeds index » Hymenachne

 Native to the tropics of South and Central America, it is a serious weed in Australia, the West Indies, Indonesia, the Florida wetlands of USA and Suriname.
 Once considered a source of dry season fodder for cattle, it has been used as a forage crop in Australia, Venezuela, Mexico and Cuba.

-Hymenachne is considered one of Australia’s worst weeds, is a Weed of National Significance and a class 1 noxious weed in NSW.
+Hymenachne is considered one of Australia’s worst weeds and is a Weed of National Significance.
 It has the potential to spread further in Northern NSW and become a major weed of wetlands and waterways.
 Small infestations have been found on the North Coast in the Richmond River catchment.
 Infestations have been discovered at Cobaki, Georgica, Lillian Rock, Lismore Race Course, Yorklea, Leeville, West Coraki and Oaky Creek.
 A native Hymenachne species occurs in northern Australia.
 It does not grow south of Mackay, Queensland, and is not considered a problem.